1. Interpreter

 Formatted string representing an unigned double-precision integer

-is constructed in the end of tib
+is constructed in the end of tib.

 Digits are converted in order of least significant to most significant.